What to do if your home insurance is refused or cancelled

 • Updating the valuation of your home contents

-• Changes to your circumstances, for example, a job change or criminal conviction.
+• Changes to your circumstances; for example, a job change or criminal conviction.

 Compare home insurance

-Get a home insurance quote in minutes and see if you could start saving.
+Get a home insurance quote in minutes and see if you could save.

 Get a quote

-Learn more about Helen
+Learn more about Anna

-Get a quote in minutes and you could start saving Get a quote
+Get a home insurance quote in minutes and you could start saving Get a quote